Be ready to save lives

 12 October European Day for Organ Donation and Transplantation

-Demand for organ transplantation is on the increase all over the world, but there are not enough organs available to meet the demand.
-The shortage of organs is now the limiting factor in treating many patients with chronic organ failure, and has led to high numbers of patients on waiting lists.
+Demand for organ transplantation is increasing all over the world, but there are not enough organs available to meet the need.
+This shortage of organs is now the limiting factor in treating many patients with chronic organ failure and has led to high numbers of patients on waiting lists.

 Thousands of patients on waiting lists.
 A chronic lack of organs, tissues and cells.
-6 949 patients died waiting for a transplant in 2016 – an increase of 4% on the previous year.
-On average, 19 people die every day while waiting for an organ transplant in Europe.
+The result: on average, 18 while waiting for an organ transplant in Europe.

 More Donors = More Hope!